-- The button is not pressed for about 30 seconds - Turn the ignition switch off and then on
+- The button is not pressed for about 30 seconds. - Turn the ignition switch to the OFF position and then to the ON position.

-1 Changing of display backlight color and ring illumination color
+1 Changing of display backlight color and ring illumination color:

-- 1 Turn the ignition switch to ON. - 2 Press and hold the SEL button and the SET button, the backlight and ring illumination colors start flashing.
+- Turn the ignition switch to the ON position.
+Press and hold the SEL button and the SET button, the backlight and ring - illumination colors start flashing. - 3 Press the SEL button.
+The backlight and ring illumination colors are switched. - Press and hold the SEL button to advance the set color fast.

-- 3 Press the SEL button.
-The backlight and ring illumination colors are switched. - ▶ When "COL A" (COLOR AUTO) is set, the display backlight and the ring illumination colors change in accordance with changing the transmission between N, D, and S or changing between MT mode and AT mode. - When you select "COL 1" to "COL 25" (COLOR 1 through 25), color is fixed to the set color and will not change.
+- When "COL A" (COLOR AUTO) is set, the display backlight and the ring illumination colors change in accordance with changing the transmission between N, D, and S or changing between MT mode and AT mode. - When you select "COL 1" to "COL 25" (COLOR 1 through 25), color is fixed to the set color and will not change.

-4 Press the SET button.
+Press the SET button.
 The backlight and illumination colors are set, and then the display moves to the backlight brightness adjustment.